Rules to Better Marketing - 43 Rules

-Management seem to have a huge focus on facts and figures and much like most other things in the business arena, and it si clear in marketing you need to be able to put numbers to your results.
+Management seems to have a huge focus on facts and figures, and much like most other things in the business arena, it is clear in marketing you need to be able to put numbers to your results.

 You'll need to justify why you chose one option over another with a solid figure.
-Because there are a myriad of ways in which you can market your products/services there's a managerial expectation that you'll be able to reflect on its performance.
+As there are a myriad of ways in which you can market your products/services, there's a managerial expectation that you'll be able to reflect on its performance.

-See our outbound rules for more detail.
-In addition when you're measuring the effectiveness of your campaigns you need to know what marketing figures are considered a success for your different types of marketing campaigns.
-For example direct mail campaigns with a conversion rate of 2%-5% is considered a success due to the volume of people we contact.
+In addition, when you're measuring the effectiveness of your campaigns you need to know what marketing figures are considered a success for your different types of marketing campaigns.
+For social media ad campaigns, you can check Rules to Better Social Media - Paid Advertising.

 One of the most effective ways of launching an effective marketing campaign is to follow a checklist that includes company tried and tested strategies.
 This checklist should be filled out with the campaign details and then followed to execute the campaign.

 - Define the goals of the marketing campaign

 Identify the 10 industry leaders (people) with large following we will target for promotion

 - Create emails to send to each as per the rule of